By Cindy Asbjornsen, DO

 A 2012 meta-analysis of the frequency of serious neurologic events in patients receiving PCF sclerotherapy reported rates as high as 0.9% with many—but not all—demonstrated to have a patent foramen ovale (PFO).
 A right-to-left cardiac shunt, such as a PFO, creates a higher risk of an adverse neurological event from the high nitrogen content of manually generated foam made with 1% polidocanol solution and room air.

 The patient who developed a middle cerebral air embolism from PCF described in our case report likely did not have a PFO or intra-atrial shunt.
-The healthy patient developed the cerebral vascular event after receiving a second PCF sclerotherapy treatment for residual varicose and reticular veins following completion of endovenous ablation and microphebectomy treatments.
+The healthy patient developed the cerebral vascular event after receiving a second PCF sclerotherapy treatment for residual varicose veins following completion of endovenous ablation and microphebectomy treatments.
 During the procedure, a total of 3 mL of sclerosant was injected.
 (A total of 5 mL of sclerosant was injected during the first sclerotherapy treatment 1 month prior with no complications.)
 The patient collapsed approximately X minutes after the procedure as she was getting dressed to leave the physician’s office.
 Her speech was slurred and she had a dense right hemiplegia.
 In the ED, an urgent computed tomography scan (CT scan) of the brain demonstrated an air embolus in the left middle cerebral artery (MCA) with early ischaemic changes in at least a third of the MCA territory.
 The CT scan also showed a cut-off of the proximal left MCA due to air bubbles.
 Within 3 hours of the onset of symptoms, the patient had a normal neurological exam.
 Two days later, the patient had a transthoracic echocardiogram that suggested a possible intrapulmonary shunt.
 But a subsequent imaging 2 months later showed no evidence of PFO or intra-atrial shunt.

 Our second published case report on a severe neurologic event following PCF sclerotherapy involved a healthy 56-year-old patient, a physician, who received 3 to 4 injections in the left leg and 2 in the right leg to treat reticular veins and spider veins primarily in the posterior of both thighs.
 Approximately 10 minutes after the injections were completed, the patient reported feeling lightheaded.
 A few minutes later, he experienced weakness of the left upper and lower extremities.
 An initial neurologic examination revealed left-sided hemiplegia with 2/5 muscle strength in the left upper, lower extremities—a moderate stroke presentation.
 After receiving oxygen by nasal cannula and Trendelenburg positioning, the patient’s symptoms resolved completely within approximately 25 minutes and he has not experienced any subsequent neurologic symptoms.
 The patient declined an echocardiogram study to evaluate for paradoxical right-to-left cardiac shunt due to the risk of another TIA or stroke.